 Lautenbach’s recently started a new venture called Door County Cider Co. and has three different hard ciders available to taste and purchase in the market/tasting room.
 After picking apples, stop by the market for a sample.

 2. Riamede Farm — Elmer, NJ

-New Jersey is known as the Garden State for good reason, and come fall, it offers a bounty of apple options.
+New Jersey is known as the Garden State for good reason, and come fall, it offers some of the best apple picking in thr country.
 At Riamede Farm, you’ll find 34 varieties from which to choose and pick, including traditional classics, modern varieties, or heirloom specialties.
 Although the apples begin to ripen in early September, each variety is at its peak at different times.
 The farm is open daily, but to find your favorite at its best, call Riamede to hear which apple varieties are available that day.